syedmohiuddinzia/ros2_orangeCube_imuMadgwickFilter/README.md

 This guide explains how to filter and visualize IMU data published on `/mavros/imu/data` using the `imu_filter_madgwick` node in ROS 2.

 ![gif](https://github.com/syedmohiuddinzia/ros2_orangeCube_imuMadgwickFilter/blob/main/pic/gif_.gif)

 ---
+### Note:

+This project builds upon the foundational setup detailed in [ros2_orangeCube_integration](https://github.com/syedmohiuddinzia/ros2_orangeCube_integration)
+Please make sure to follow the integration steps there first to get your Cube Orange connected with ROS 2 and MAVROS properly before using this IMU Madgwick filter package.

+---

 ### Step 1: Install `imu_filter_madgwick`

 If not already installed, install the package: